 Overnight in Siem Reap.

-After breakfast, take the 3-4 hour drive northwards from Siem Reap to Preah Vihear Province.
-On the way stop for a short visit to Trapaeng Prasat Temple, which offers an excellent view of the Preah Vihear Mountain.
+After breakfast travel northwards from Siem Reap to Preah Vihear Province.
+The road is perfectly paved and the drive to Preah Vihear should take about 3-4 hours.
+On the way stop for a short visit to Trapaeng Prasat Temple which offers an excellent view of the Preah Vihear mountain.

-Upon arrival, check in to the hotel and enjoy lunch before travelling to visit Preah Vihear Temple.
+Upon your arrival you will check into your hotel where you will have lunch before travelling onwards to Preah Vihear Temple.

-Reaching the foot of Preah Vihear, it is necessary to transfer into the back of a pickup truck (operated by the local community) for the climb up the spectacularly steep mountain road.
+Upon arrival at the foot of Preah Vihear it is necessary to transfer into the back of a pick-up truck (operated by the local community) for the climb up the spectacularly steep mountain road.

-Finally reaching the temple, the journey is rewarded with fabulous views over Cambodia’s and Thailand’s fertile plains.
+On arrival at Preah Vihear Temple you will be rewarded with fabulous views over Cambodia’s and Thailand’s fertile plains from the impressive ruins which stretch for 500 meters up.
 The sanctuary is perched on the edge of the cliffs with amazing views over the seemingly endless Cambodian jungle to the south.
 The temple is not yet restored but has spectacular carvings and lintels which are almost as splendid as those at Banteay Srei.
+The temple is known to have been dedicated to the god Shiva and thought to have been constructed in the reign of Suryavarman I (1002-50), with further significant additions by Suryavarman II (1113-50).
 The spectacular location paired with a unique temple design are the reason UNESCO enlisted Preah Vihear as a World Heritage Site.

 Overnight in Preah Vihear.

-After a leisurely morning, transport will be provided to the iconic ecotourism lodge at Tmatboey, an isolated village located in the Kulen Promtep Wildlife Sanctuary in the Northern Plains of Cambodia.
+After a leisurely morning you will be picked up by your professional wildlife guide to travel to the iconic ecotourism lodge at Tmatboey, an isolated village located in the Kulen Promtep Wildlife Sanctuary in the Northern Plains of Cambodia.
 It is the site of a unique community ecotourism project established by the Ministry of Environment and the Wildlife Conservation Society’s Cambodia Program.

 Tmatboey is world famous for the work done in the area for the conservation of one of the world’s most endangered mega avifauna species The Giant Ibis – Cambodia’s national bird.
 There are less than 150 left in the world and this is one of the most important habitats.

-After arriving, enjoy a greeting by the community and spend the afternoon and early evening on wildlife and birding treks seeking the critically endangered Giant and White Shouldered Ibis, as well as other remarkable animals.
-For those interested, there are some remarkable night trips to see a range of owls.
+After arriving you will be greeted by the community and will spend the afternoon and early evening on wildlife and birding treks around this critical environment seeking the critically endangered Giant and White Shouldered Ibis, as well as a remarkable variety of woodpeckers, owls, eagles, butterflies and some very rare mammals – including Muntjac.
+For those interested there are some remarkable night trips to see a range of owls.

 Dinner tonight is home cooked by the community in the open ‘restaurant’, before sleeping in simple but comfortable twin, ensuite lodge rooms with mosquito nets, fans, western bathrooms and hot water.

 Early morning is one of the best times to spot birds and wildlife.
-After an early wakeup call, depart on a wildlife walk at 05:30.
-Pre-walk snacks and coffee/tea will be available with a full breakfast on return.
+After an early wakeup call you will depart on a wildlife walk at 5.30am.
+Pre walk snacks and coffee/tea will be available with a full breakfast on return.

-For those who’d prefer to not leave so early, there is also an excellent hidden site where it’s possible to quietly sit and watch a wide variety of forest birds and small mammals come into feed.
+For clients who would not prefer such an early start there is an excellent hide on site where you can quietly sit and watch a wide variety of forest birds and small mammals come into feed.

-After breakfast, depart for the two-hour transfer to the remote and stunning community ecolodge at Prey Veng Village, deep in the Kulen Promtep Wildlife Sanctuary.
-The lodge is on the banks of a 12th century baray (Khmer-style artificial lake typically square-shaped) 3km in diameter, which is essential to both the community and the wildlife of the area.
-This site is particularly stunning during ‘Green Season’ (July-November), when oxcarts are used as the primary mode of transportation.
+After breakfast, depart for the 2 hour transfer to the remote and stunning community ecolodge at Prey Veng Village, deep in the Kulen Prontep Wildlife Sanctuary driving in the last section on off road tracks.
+The lodge is on the banks of a 12th Century Baray 3km round – essential to both the community and the wildlife of the area.
+This site is particularly stunning in the ‘green season’ (July-November) – at this time the last leg needs to be via oxcart, an incredible experience and adventure for those who are up to it!

-Just 300m from the lodge, across paddy fields where the wildlife-friendly, fair trade organic Ibis Rice is grown, is a huge 10th century temple.
-It’s almost completely unvisited by outsiders and rich in bird and butterfly life.
+Just 300 m from the lodge, across paddy fields where the wildlife friendly, fair trade organic Ibis Rice is grown, is a huge, tumbledown ‘Hermits House’ 10th Century temple – completely unvisited by outsiders and rich in bird and butterfly life.

-Walking with the local guide provides excellent insight into the community life – checking fishing traps, learning about rubber tapping or rice production.
-There is also the opportunity to take boats onto the baray, cycle forest tracks or to visit the nearby village and community forest.
+Walking with the local guide gives an insight into the community life – checking fishing traps, learning about rubber tapping or rice production.
+There is also the opportunity to take boats onto the Baray, cycle forest tracks, or to visit the nearby village or community forest and at certain times of the year to be involved with community activities such as rice harvesting or planting.

-As the sun sets, enjoy sundowners on the platform built out onto the baray, watching as the wildlife and buffalo come in for evening feeding.
-Afterwards, enjoy a home-cooked meal or BBQ and sleep in the twin-roomed, ensuite lodge rooms with mosquito nets, fans, western bathrooms and hot/cold running water.
+As the sun sets, take in sundowners on the platform built out onto the Baray watching as the wildlife and buffalo come in for evening feeding before another homecooked meal or BBQ and sleep in the twin roomed, ensuite lodge bedrooms with mosquito nets, fans, western bathrooms and hot/cold running water.

 Overnight in Prey Veng.

-As the best time for wildlife viewing is early morning, depart for an early wildlife and nature walk around the baray at 05:30.
-Alternatively, relax at the nearby viewing platform.
+Again, as the best time for wildlife viewing is early morning, depart for early wildlife and nature walk around the Baray at 5.30am.
+Or clients can choose to relax and just watch the morning develop from the platform.

-Breakfast will be on return from the morning walk before leaving at around 10:00 for a short transfer to Koh Ker.
+Breakfast will be on return from the morning walk before leaving at around 10am for the short transfer to Koh Ker.

-Koh Ker is a stunning, unique pyramidal temple built in 931AD, strikingly reminiscent of the structures built by the Central American Maya.
-Not only is the appearance unique but its history is also remarkable as well.
+Koh Ker is a stunning and unique pyramidal temple built in 931AD, strikingly reminiscent of the structures built by the Central American Maya.
+Not only is the appearance unique but also the history, as this was the location that became the capital of the Khmer Empire away from the Angkor area for the only time in an otherwise uninterrupted 500 years

 Overnight in Siem Reap.